Tenement law: compulsory owners’ associations

 Stephen Crilly, Project Manager

-This project will consider changes to the law in order to establish compulsory owners’ associations for tenement properties.
+This project considered changes to the law in order to establish compulsory owners’ associations for tenement properties.
 The legal term "tenement" covers all buildings containing flats, for example, a converted villa, "four-in-a-block" or a modern, high rise development.
+Tenements may include a mixture of residential and commercial units.

-The project follows from a reference under the Law Commissions Act 1965 received on 10 January 2022 from the Cabinet Secretary for Social Justice, Housing and Local Government (Shona Robison MSP).
-The reference asks the Commission:
+On 10 January 2022, the Scottish Law Commission received a reference under the Law Commissions Act 1965 from the (then) Cabinet Secretary for Social Justice, Housing and Local Government.
+The reference asked us:

 As stated, the reference follows the Final Recommendations Report of the Working Group on Maintenance of Tenement Scheme Property.
 A copy of the Report can also be downloaded here.